lilab-bcb/cirrocumulus/docs/installation.rst

 - Create App Engine by navigating to App Engine > Dashboard.
 You may choose the region where your application is hosted.
   Select the Python 3 Standard Environment.

+- Obtain OAuth 2.0 credentials.
+    - Create an OAuth client id.
+Set the OAuth consent screen application name and add your server URL to the list of “Authorized domains”.
+Your server URL is \https://<PROJECT>.appspot.com.
+    - Go to Credentials and click “Create Credentials > OAuth client ID”.
+Enter “Web application” for “Application Type” and your server URL for “Authorized JavaScript origins”.
+Click “Create” to create the credentials.

+- Replace CIRRO_AUTH_CLIENT_ID in app.yaml with your OAuth client id.

 - Install the `Google Cloud SDK`_.
 Type ``gcloud init`` in your terminal if this is your first time using the Google Cloud SDK.